-SDAC is responsible for responding to all queries from ClinicalTrials.gov as the activities shown in Table 7-1 are completed.
-To help with this process, SDAC enters the designated Network contact information in the Results Point of Contact fields of the ClinicalTrials.gov protocol record.
+SDAC is responsible for responding to all queries from the Clinical Trials.gov editor as the activities shown in Table 7-1 are completed.
+To help with this process, SDAC enters the designated Network contact information in the Results Point of Contact fields of the Clinical Trials, gov protocol record.
 The Network contacts will communicate with the appropriate parties and respond to the query.